A topic from the subject of Organic Chemistry in Chemistry.

 The Structure of Carboxylic Acids

-Carboxylic acids have a carboxyl group, consisting of a carbonyl group (C=O) and a hydroxyl group (OH).
-The carboxyl group provides the acidity of these compounds and is responsible for their characteristic properties.
+Carboxylic acids contain a carboxyl group, composed of a carbonyl group (C=O) and a hydroxyl group (-OH).
+This carboxyl group is responsible for the acidity and characteristic properties of these compounds.

 Nomenclature